monsterkodi/ko/README.md

 **optimized for coffee-script**
 - completes function/method names from required files
 - terminal commands to list classes and functions/methods
+- autoconverts 'simple' strings when "#{}" is inserted
+- deletes whitespace after function names when surrounding selected arguments with ()
 - includes a few nifty macros:
     - **dbg** insert log line which outputs class.method + variables under cursors
     - **req** insert require statement for word at cursor